Becoming number one in Google | How do you do that?

 - Traffic and time on site

-Become number 1 in Google | SEO optimized HTML
+Become number one in Google | SEO optimized HTML

 Each website is constructed in HTML.
 This code indicates, among other things, how your page is displayed and where which buttons are located and what they should do.
 Google robots read this code from top to bottom.
 The better this so-called code is built, the easier it is for the robots to read and understand the code.

 If you are proficient in HTML, you can indicate what information you want the robots from Google to read and not to read.
-By making only the most relevant information 'readable' for Google, the robots have more time to index your site properly and to understand what your site is really about.
+By making only the most relevant information 'readable' for Google, the robots have more time to index your site correctly and to understand what your site is really about.

-Become number 1 in Google | Internal and external links
+Become number one in Google | Internal and external links

-If you have ten sub-articles, they all get one link from the main article and the main article gets a link from each sub-article.
+If you have ten sub-articles, they all get one link from the main article, and the main article gets a link from each sub-article.
 That makes a total of 10.
 This way, Google knows that your main article is the most important one.
-And articles of which you indicate that they are important will normally get a high ranking most quickly.
+And articles of which you indicate that they are important will generally get a high ranking most quickly.

 Even more important are your external links.
 These are called back-links.
 If you get one or more referrals from a well-known news site to your article, Google sees this as a recommendation that you know something important about that subject.

-Become number 1 in Google | Meta information
+Become number one in Google | Meta information

 Google first looks at the meta information of an article and after that at the title.
 Meta information is also what you see in the search results.
 Every article should, therefore, be provided with meta information.
-This means a title and a short description.
+It means a title and a short description.

-For example, the first photo you use is called "Amsterdam Rijksmuseum" and the meta tag you give to the photo is also "Amsterdam Rijksmuseum".
+For example, the first photo you use is called "Amsterdam Rijksmuseum", and the meta tag you give to the picture is also "Amsterdam Rijksmuseum".
 Anyone who then searches in Google for "Nicest places Amsterdam Museum" will see both your photo and the article in the search results.

-Become number 1 in Google | Sitemap
+Become number one in Google | Sitemap

 Your sitemap is the first thing Google reads.
 It contains all your pages from your site.

-Become number 1 in Google | Traffic and time on site
+Become number one in Google | Traffic and time on site

 A page that is never visited will not easily rank high.
 This is a bit the chicken and the egg story.
-You can only get a lot of visitors when you rank high and you can only rank high when you have a lot of visitors.
+You can only get a lot of visitors when you rank high, and you can only rank high when you have a lot of visitors.
 It also matters how long visitors stay on your site and how long they take to read your article.

 If 1000 visitors all stay on your site for 5 seconds and take 3 seconds to read your article, then Google considers the content of your article to be irrelevant.
-In order to get visitors without a high ranking, you can share your articles on various social media, provide even more back-links or advertise.
+To get visitors without a high ranking, you can share your articles on various social media channels, provide even more back-links or advertise.

-Become number 1 in Google | Ask an SEO specialist
+Become number one in Google | Ask an SEO specialist